 I can only make the records I’m inspired to make, because if I’m not inspired to work on it and I work on it, why the fuck should anyone care?
 If I don’t care, why the fuck should anyone care?

-If you want to just listen (when cleaning up, hooray!) here’s the link for the whole Unplugged gig (in case you’re just as weird as I am and have your own Youtube party whenever you feel like; do you want to meet?):
+If you want to just listen (when cleaning up, hooray!), here’s the link for the whole Unplugged gig (in case you’re just as weird as I am and have your own Youtube party whenever you feel like; do you want to meet?):

-In the end, what matters most is to be with someone who loves like you do.
+In the end, what matters the most is to be with someone who loves like you do.
 Smiles freely when feeling or thinking of it.

 Things shift and I think it’s an exciting opportunity to dig even deeper.